niccokunzmann/python-recurring-ical-events/docs/user-guide/index.md

 ## Usage

 The [icalendar] module is responsible for parsing files with a calendar specification in it.
-This library takes such a {py:class}`icalendar.cal.Calendar` and computes the occurrences.
+This library takes such a {py:class}`icalendar.cal.calendar.Calendar` and computes the occurrences.

 To import this module, write